Home.

 Waldenses slaughtered in Piedmontese Easter

-At dawn on Easter 1655 troops of the Duke of Savoy invaded the haven of the Protestants in a bestial frenzy of murder, rape and pillage.
+Troops of the Duke of Savoy invaded the haven of the Protestants at dawn on Easter 1655 in a bestial frenzy of murder, rape and pillage.